 5. Increasing the ground rod length beyond 20 - 30 ft (6.1 - 9.1 m) does not generally increase the effectiveness of the ground rod.
 A larger diameter rod which has more surface area may help.
 Sometimes keeping the soil around the ground rod moist by continuously running a small amount of water into it will work.
 Adding salt to the soil by soaking it in salt water may also reduce its resistance.
+You may also try a chemical ground rod devise.
 When these methods are used, periodic checking of the ground resistance is required to make sure the ground is still good.